Bidding is open for...

 Once the bid has been awarded, a Steward will be appointed by CIVL to advise and guide the organisers through their preparations, starting with the Test Event.

-The Test Event should be run according to Cat 1 event rules as far as practicable.
+The Test Event should be run according to Cat 1 event rules as far as appropriate.
 The Steward will advise further and help with preparing Local Regulations.

 After the Test Event, the Steward produces a report which outlines how the Test Event was run, highlighting any shorfalls in the organisation and making any necessary recommendations for actions to be carried out prior to or at the following year's Championship.